MarBie77/docker-phabricator/README.md

 # docker-phabricator

 Docker image for Phabricator Deployment

 ## Usage in docker-compose.yml

-Nginx and MariaDB-Configs not included.
+Nginx and mariaDB-configuration see below!

 ```yaml
 version: '3'